Working Trials Club of Ireland

 {we recommend you arrive 15mins prior to your class to give your dog a chance to settle & do his business }

-If you are at present in a class & wish to continue on , please reserve your place by filling in the
+If you are at present in a class & wish to continue on , please reserve your place by email

 Next Available Classes